-MiVoice Business Virtual offers the same resiliency capabilities as MiVoice Business, specifically, primary node failure detection and automated failover to a secondary node.
+MiVoice Business Virtual offers the same resiliency capabilities as MiVoice Business, specifically, primary node failure detection and automated fail-over to a secondary node.
 In addition to the resilient operation capabilities of MiVoice Business, VMware can offer additional resiliency capabilities.
 This is accomplished with VMware High Availability (HA), used with VMware vCloud Center for automated operation.
 VMware HA is a service that automatically detects a physical server failure or a virtual machine failure, and restarts virtual machines on alternative servers when a failure is detected.
 In the case of MiVoice Business Virtual, VMware HA detects a failure on the server hosting the MiVoice Business Virtual or the failure of the virtual machine running MiVoice Business.
-Upon host failure, VMware HA starts a new instance of the MiVoice Business Virtual on an alternate server host.
+Upon host failure, VMware HA starts a new instance of the

+MiVoice Business Virtual on an alternate server host.
 Upon failure of a virtual machine, VMware HA starts a new instance of MiVoice Business Virtual.

 When combined, the resiliency capabilities of MiVoice Business Virtual and VMware HA capabilities provide a solution that offers very high service availability.
-For example, should the server that is hosting the primary MiVoice Business Virtual experience a failure, the phones failover to the secondary MiVoice Business Virtual and service is maintained.
-Meanwhile, HA has also detected that the primary MiVoice Business Virtual has failed, and it starts the primary MiVoice Business Virtual is back in service, the phones recover (return) to the primary MiVoice Business Virtual.
+For example, should the server that is hosting the primary MiVoice Business Virtual experience a failure, the phones fail over to the secondary MiVoice Business Virtual and service is maintained.
+Meanwhile, HA has also detected that the primary MiVoice Business Virtual has failed, and it starts the primary MiVoice Business Virtual on an operational server.
+After the primary MiVoice Business Virtual is back in service, the phones recover (return) to the primary MiVoice Business Virtual.
 Without HA, the system would have been operating in a non-resilient mode until action was taken to repair the primary MiVoice Business Virtual and restore it to service.